sagesolar/Corpus-of-Taylor-Swift/README.md

 ### Songs

-This is the total count of songs that are on an album.
+This is the total count of songs on an album.

 ### Lines